 For natural beauty and ease of care, you can’t go wrong using native plants in your landscape.
 Erosion resistant native plants can also help stabilize hillsides and disturbed sites.
-There are many native plants good for erosion and, once established, they will need little maintenance and are tolerant of the conditions in the site.
+There are many native plants that are good for erosion and, once established, need little maintenance and are tolerant of the conditions in the site.
 Building an erosion proof plan starts with a list of some of the best native plants for erosion control.

 About Erosion and Native Plants

 Using native plants in the landscape provides a visual “tie-in” to the surrounding flora.
-They are more adaptable than imported species and have the ability to thrive once they mature without much human intervention.
+They’re more adaptable than imported species and have the ability to thrive once they mature without much human intervention.
 Whether you have a hillside, slope along a waterway or a previously eroded space, native plants can help preserve the soil and maintain the land.

 Using a mixture of trees, shrubs and ground covers will also enhance the appeal of the site.
 Choose plants that offer a variety of attributes such as food, seasonal color and various heights.
 Also, consider a mixture of flora that has fibrous or taproots for additional soil retention.

 Groundcovers are perfect native plants for erosion control.
 Creeping juniper is about as unfussy as you could wish for and forms a dense mat-like, low-growing shrub.
 If you want seasonal color, select a plant like Kinnikinnick.
 It turns a glorious burgundy in fall and produces sweet flowers in late spring.
 Wild strawberries will feed you and the birds and fill in an erosion prone area quickly and effortlessly.